By Melissa Morriss-Olson

 Keys to Effective Leadership and Conflict Management with Dr. Josh Weiss

 How many of us wake up in the morning ready to confront conflict?
 And yet, we live in a world where conflict surrounds us on a daily basis.
 This is especially true for higher ed leaders where we can count on conflict coming from various directions.
-In this episode, negotiation and conflict resolution expert, author, and co-founder of Harvard’s renowned negotiation program shares strategies that any higher ed professional can apply to make conflict work for you and boost your leadership effectiveness in the process.
+In this episode, negotiation and conflict resolution expert and author, Dr. Josh Weiss shares strategies that any higher ed professional can apply to make conflict work for you and boost your leadership effectiveness in the process.